wp-plugins/custom-content-shortcode/readme.txt

 * Use the shortcode **[loop]** to perform query loops -- for example, display available products in a category, or excerpts of the 5 most recent posts.

 * Enable **gallery fields** for chosen post types, where images can be added, removed and ordered.
-The images can be displayed individually or in a gallery, as well as the *loop* shortcode for a custom layout.
+The images can be displayed individually or in a gallery, as well as with the *loop* shortcode for a custom layout.

 * Load page-specific **CSS/JavaScript** file or script from custom fields.

-If you're using the Bootstrap v3.x library, you can also:
+If you're using the Bootstrap library (v3.x) you can also:

 * Display the gallery field in a carousel
-* Display a menu in a navigation bar with dropdown
+* Display a menu in a navigation bar

 = Basic examples =
 <br />